Developmental Dysplasia of the Hip in Children

 - One leg that is shorter than the other

-- Pops and clicks heard or felt when your child moves his hips
+- Pops and clicks heard or felt when your child moves his or her hips

 - Problems crawling, walking, or moving